stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 This means that you construct pipelines by chaining PowerShell cmdlets together, and the items are sent from one cmdlet to another.
-The experience appears similar to UNIX shells, but is more flexible and consistent.
+The experience appears similar to UNIX shells, but it is more flexible and consistent.
 For example, this code gets a list of the name of all of the services on the system that have the *Status* property with a value of *Stopped*: